apache/beam/website/src/documentation/transforms/python/element-wise/filter.md

 </table>
 <br>

-### Multiple Arguments
+### Example 3: Filtering with multiple arguments

-Multiple function arguments can be passed as additional arguments to `Filter`.
+You can pass functions with multiple arguments to `Filter`.
-They will be passed as additional positional arguments or keyword arguments to the function.
+They are passed as additional positional arguments or keyword arguments to the function.

+In this example, `has_duration` takes `plant` and `duration` as arguments.

 ```py
 {% github_sample /apache/beam/blob/master/sdks/python/apache_beam/examples/snippets/transforms/element_wise/filter.py tag:filter_multiple_arguments %}```